24/7 Emergency Response Free Assessment Sarasota · Bradenton · Venice

 Free Damage Assessment

 Sewage backups are among the most hazardous water damage situations.
 Category 3 (black water) contains bacteria, viruses, and other pathogens that pose serious health risks.
-Professional cleanup with proper protective equipment and sanitization protocols is essential.
+Professional cleanup with proper protective equipment and sanitization protocols is essential — and not a job for a homeowner with a wet vac.

-1. **Safety assessment** — We evaluate the extent of contamination and establish safety protocols 2.
-Protective measures — Our crew uses full PPE including respirators, and we set up containment to prevent cross-contamination 3.
-Extraction — We remove all sewage water and contaminated materials 4.
-Disposal — Contaminated materials (carpet, pad, drywall below the flood line) are removed and properly disposed 5.
+1. **Safety assessment** — The contractor evaluates the extent of contamination and establishes safety protocols 2.
+Protective measures — The crew works in full PPE including respirators, and containment is set up to prevent cross-contamination 3.
+Extraction — All sewage water and contaminated materials are removed 4.
+Disposal — Contaminated materials (carpet, pad, drywall below the flood line) are removed and properly disposed of 5.
 Sanitization — All affected surfaces are cleaned with hospital-grade disinfectants 6.
-Deodorization — We use commercial ozone generators and hydroxyl generators to eliminate odors 7.
-Structural drying — Complete drying of all structural elements
+Deodorization — Commercial ozone generators and hydroxyl generators eliminate residual odors 7.
+Structural drying — Complete drying of all structural elements rounds out the job

 Common Causes of Sewage Backup in Sarasota